Is fluoxetine an antibiotic

 • Further studies are ongoing to explore the full potential of fluoxetine as an antibacterial agent and its possible applications in clinical settings.

-See also Fluoxetine tics
+See also Fluoxetine benefits and side effects

 Usage Recommendations and Dosage